PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 11:56:27
+Last updated: 2024-04-06 11:57:00
-Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor
+Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys